 CHAPTER XIX: WHAT IS THE SUREST WAY TO ARRIVE AT DIVINE UNION?

 St John tells us, “there was silence in heaven.”
 Heaven represents the depths and centre of the soul, where all must be in silence when the majesty of God appears.
 All that belongs to our own efforts or to ourselves in any way must be destroyed.
-The self is a force opposed to God, and all the malignity of man lies in this self-appropriation, which is the source of his evil, so that the more a soul loses its appropriation (grasping, holding on), the more pure it becomes.
-Secondly, in order to unite two things so opposed as the purity of God and the impurity of the creature, the simplicity of God and the multiplicity of the creature, God must operate alone; for this can never be done by the effort of the creature, since two things cannot be united unless there is some relation or resemblance between them, as an impure metal would never unite with one that was pure and refined.
+The self is a force opposed to God, and all the malignity of man lies in this self-appropriation, which is the source of his evil, so that the more a soul lets go of its appropriation, the more pure it becomes.
+Secondly, in order to unite two things so opposed as the purity of God and the impurity of the creature, the simplicity of God and the multiplicity of the creature, God must operate alone; for this can never be done by the effort of the creature, since two things cannot be united unless there is some identity or likeness between them.

 What does God do then?
 He sends before Him His own wisdom, as will be sent upon the Earth to consume by its activity all the impurity that is there.
 Fire consumes all things and nothing resists its activity; it is the same with wisdom.
 It consumes all impurity in the creature to prepare him for divine union.